 ACTIVITIES & WILDLIFE

 The forests surrounding Knysna – temperate rainforests – are just one of this thriving town’s attractions, perfect for walking, hiking, biking, and runs.
 The terrain is hilly, adjoining the Outeniqua Mountains.
 At this altitude, colourful fynbos thrive, and you can look out for leopard, grey rhebuck, klipspringer, an assortment of rodents, and plenty of birds.
 There are a few elephants in residence too – if you’re a fan of the gentle giants, you will love Knysna Elephant Park, for walks and rides!

 Knysna’s waters provide opportunities for swimming, kayaking, and fishing.
-Visitors are advised to keep away from the dangerous Heads, but the lagoon and river are perfect for boat trips and a very scenic swim!
+Visitors are advised to keep away from the dangerous Heads, but the estuary (known as Knysna Lagoon) and river are perfect for boat trips and a very scenic swim!
 The lagoon boasts a number of lovely secluded beaches, and links to Thesen Island along a brick promenade.

 The town has a busy calendar of events too.
 For example, near the end of April you can enjoy the Pink Loerie Mardi Gras.
 In early May, there’s the Knysna Speed Festival, featuring the King of the Hill Challenge!
 Late June and/or early July sees the Pick n Pay Knysna Oyster Festival, which lasts for 10 days.
 And the Rastafarian Earth Festival celebrates Rastafarian culture at the end of July.
 Throughout the year, various sporting fixtures take place – marathons, rugby matches, cycling tours, and golf tournaments.
 Keen golfers are spoilt for choice in this region, as there are three world-class courses!
 These include Knysna Golf Course, on the lagoon.